rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

     c.
 Go to the ‘Trace’ tab and start a trace session by clicking the ‘Start Trace Session’ button

     d.
-Use Postman to test the ‘/GET hotels’ request with the following query parameters combinations and review the results being returned
+Use Postman to test the ‘/GET payments’ request with the following query parameters combinations and review the results being returned
     -   zipcode=98101&radius=1000